 We tested it on Dota 2, CSGO and League of legends.
 League of legends kept a consistent 60 FPS refresh rate at very high settings.
-While Dota 2 and CSGO would run on medium with 55 fps, which isn’t stellar performance, but keep in mind that the price of this GPU us below $100.
+While Dota 2 and CSGO would run on medium with 55 fps, which isn’t stellar performance.

 In short, the ASUS Radeon 4G RX 550 is a pretty good choice for any budget gamer or anyone who just wants to have a decent dedicated graphic card without spending too much on it.
 In those cases, this model will serve you really well.